a2life/shogi-board/readme.md

 ### Preparing the board
 board rendering mechanism is basically a couple of js modules and one CSS file.
 - index.js
-- vendor.js (Edit: Starting version 1.4, the vendor.js is no longer generated.
-All js code is in index.js)
+- vendor.js (see Note)
 - index.css

-When you build the project, those three files will be generated with unique hash strings added to the filename.
+When you build the project, those three files will be generated with unique hash strings added to the filenames.

 Those JavaScript files will be served from /assets folder